 Sex tourism in Amsterdam is BIG business.
 Amsterdam is well known for canals, bicycles, legalised marijuana and pretty architecture.
 It is home to the Anne Frank Museum and the Van Gogh Museum, and attracts a wide variety of tourists year-round.
 From stag dos to solo travellers, couples to families, Amsterdam is a top location for city breaks and day trips.
-There is so much to do in the Netherlands’ capital – and plenty to see.
+Whether you have 24 hours in Amsterdam or a week in the city, there is so much to do in the Netherlands’ capital – and plenty to see.
 That includes the famous Red Light District, which is the hub of female sex tourism in the ‘Dam.
 Lets learn a bit more about sex tourism in Amsterdam….

 What is sex tourism?